Post Summary: Fun things to do in Sandpoint, Idaho, that are adventurous, yummy, and unique.

 After you’ve tried the best coffee in Idaho, try the best ice cream in Idaho (according to Yelp) at Panhandle Cone and Coffee.
 Sourcing their products locally, they have a variety of flavors that will make every ice cream fan happy.
 How does Salted Carmel & Brown Butter Cookie, Buttermilk Huckleberry, or Roasted Strawberry sound to you?
 Check their Instagram page for seasonal offerings and up-to-date news.

 Did you know you could have a fine dining five-course tasting menu in Sandpoint?
 While Sandpoint is a laid-back, non-ritzy kind of town, foodies can delight in the hand-crafted, locally sourced tasting menu Alex Jacobson whips up monthly at the Pack River Store.
-The Pack River Store has been in operation since 1975 and is a general store, gas station, eatery that’s located off the beaten track, in a rural setting on the Pack River.
+The Pack River Store has been in operation since 1975 and is a general store, gas station, and eatery that’s located off the beaten track in a rural setting on the Pack River.
 It’s a unique to Sandpoint experience you can’t get anywhere else.
 Check here for upcoming dates and times.

 **READ NEXT: Our Favorite Places To Eat In Sandpoint